 Behind the Exclusive Collegiate Scholarship from Washington Accord

-We strongly believe one of the most effective ways to improve the communities nation wide is by improving the education level of the members of the community.
+We firmly believe one of the most efficient ways to improve the communities nation-wide is by improving the education level of the members of the community.
 We know that many have financial restraints from being able to continue to afford the high cost of college.
 Sometimes the difference is a mere $1,000.00.

 We want to help you.